saracmert/server-status/README.md

 "Server Status" adds widget like 'uptime' command in Dashboard and Network Admin Dashboard.

 = Notice =
-**Currently, only RHEL/CentOS is tested.** And OS X is tesing now!
+* **Currently, only RHEL/CentOS is tested.** And OS X is tesing now!
 (The number of tested OS will increase shortly.)
+* **Zend OPcache users**, *please add server-status.php* to black list!
+Otherwise, there must be segmentation fault.
+This is OPcache bug.